marcidy/electronic_components/README.rst

 	+ dump
 	+ erase
 	+ send
-		* Can you blink the LED from here?
 		* Where can you get to from here?
+        * Can you set registers?
-		* Can you read what's in memory?
+		* Can you read what's in code memory?
 Write?
+		* Can you blink the LED from here?
 - fuse bits, program memory, boot process

+Bonus:
+Programming registers and outputs using binary

 Class 8: wtf is a binary